HolyBlackCat/rcoro/README.md

 `RCORO(...)` returns an object of type `rcoro::specific_coro<T>`, where `T` is a unique opaque type.

 The resulting object is copyable and movable, if all the variables are.
-It doesn't do any heap allocation.
-It stores all `RC_VAR` variables, and two numbers: the current `RC_YIELD` index, and a hidden state enum.

-The variables are cleverly packed.
-If a variable dies before the next one is created, its storage will be reused (all of this is determined at compile-time).
-The variables that don't exist at any `RC_YIELD` point are not stored in the coroutine object at all (and don't affect copyability/moveability of the coroutine object, and so on).

 `RCORO(...)` can't appear inside of `decltype(...)` (GCC rejects this, but Clang and MSVC accept).